- Use resource sets to create a localized app.

 Avoid creating more resource files and text strings than you need

-You probably do not need to create a locale-specific
+You probably don't need to create a locale-specific alternative for every

-alternative for every resource in your application.
-For example, the layout
+resource in your application.
+For example, the layout defined in the

 Also, you might not need to create alternative text for every string.
 For example, assume the following: